pyk595/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Address Book` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add a new contact**

 **MSS**

+1. User requests to add a new contact to the Address Book.
+2. Address Book adds contact to the contact list.

+   Use case ends.

+**Extensions**

+* 1a.
+The given input is invalid.

+    * 1a1.
+Address Book shows an error message.

+      Use case ends.

+**Use case: UC02 - Update a contact**

+**MSS**

+1. User requests to update details for a person in the Address Book.
+2. Address Book updates the details of the contact.

+   Use case ends.

+**Extensions**

+* 1a.
+The given input is invalid.

+    * 1a1.
+Address Book shows an error message.

+      Use case ends.

+* 1b.
+The given index is invalid.

+    * 1b1.
+Address Book shows an error message.

+      Use case ends.

+**Use case: UC03 - List all contacts in Address Book**

+**MSS**

+1. User requests to list all contacts.
+2. Address Book shows a list of contacts if any.

+   Use case ends.

+**Use case: UC04 - Delete a contact**

+**MSS**

-1. User requests to list persons
+1. User requests to list all contacts (UC03).
-2. AddressBook shows a list of persons
+2. Address Book shows a list of contacts (UC03).
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact in the list.
-4. AddressBook deletes the person
+4. Address Book deletes the contact.

    Use case ends.

 **Extensions**